loganrath/cist608/getting-started.md

 dates: August 22 - August 29

 module_description: >
   This module will introduce you to the course expectations and major assignment.
+Links will be updated when they are available.

 readings:
   - title: Introduction Video from Logan